Kinto/kinto/docs/api/synchronisation.rst

 It basically consists in fetching the list until the ``Next-Page`` is present.

-Since changes can occur between the first and the last page, the synchronization process is a bit more complex.
+Since changes can occur between the first and the last page, the synchronisation process is a bit more complex.

 #.
 Cold sync → no ``?_since``.
 #. ``GET /buckets/default/collections/articles?_since=<timestamp>`` (with header ``If-Unmodified-Since = <timestamp>``)
 #.
 If response is ``304 Not modified``, done → up to date, nothing to do.
 #.
 If no ``Next-Page`` response header, done → store ``ETag`` response header valuè for next
-   synchronization.
+   synchronisation.
 #.
 If ``Next-Page`` response header is present → store the ``ETag`` response header value into a variable ``timestamp``
    and go on to it (it's an url) using a ``If-Match: <timestamp>`` request header.
 #.
 If response is ``200 OK`` → repeat previous step.